Glossary

 Prompt Call

-A prompt call send input to an LLM model and returns the response for further processing or display.
+A prompt call sends input to an LLM model and returns the response for further processing or display.
+See Agent Steps → Prompt Call.

 RAG (Retrieval Augmented Generation)